dali-lab/data_challenge/README.md

 ## The Data

-The data is retail sales data at a fictional superstore.
+The data is retail sales data at a fictional superstore located in the Sample - Superstore csv.
 Here's the key:

 Row ID => Unique ID for each row.
 Order ID => Unique Order ID for each Customer.